aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   Operators can be synchronous (Sync) or asynchronous (Async).
 Synchronous operators complete before returning control to the invoker, while asynchronous operators return control to the invoker when the operation is successfully initiated, but not complete.
 Asynchronous operators require an additional monitoring task to check the status of the operation.

-  For more information on how to implemenent lambdas to be used in MIE operators, see [6.3.
-Implementing a new Operator in MIE](#63-implementing-a-new-operator-in-mie)
+  For more information on how to implement lambdas to be used in MIE operators, see [4.
+Implementing a new Operator in MIE](#4-implementing-a-new-operator-in-mie)

     ```
     Body: